 7. Bears

-A bear’s diet ranges from honey to ants, rabbits, deer—or even humans!
-Bears feed depending on the season and availability and can eat even veggies if the meat is unavailable.
+A bear’s diet ranges from honey to ants, rabbits, and deer.
+Bears feed depending on the season and availability and can eat even fruit if the meat is unavailable.
 However, they prefer meat more and can eat rabbits when available.

 8. Birds of Prey